0franciscor/lei-21-s2-1de-g19/docs/SprintB/US9.md

-# US XXX - XXXX XXXX
+# US 009- As an administrator, I want to specify a new type of test and its collecting methods.

 ## 1. Requirements Engineering